-The hike from Riffelalp to Gornergrat takes you along one of the most scenic routes in Zermatt.
-The Matterhorn is in your sights for most of the journey as you pass by several lakes with perfect reflections of the mighty Matterhorn.
+The Gorngergrat hike from Riffelalp takes you along one of the most scenic routes in Zermatt.
+The Matterhorn is in your sights for most of the journey as you pass by several lakes, including Riffelsee, with perfect reflections of the mighty Matterhorn.
 When you reach the Gornergrat Hotel you can relax, enjoy lunch and take in the views of the epic Gorner Glacier (Gornergletscher), which is located directly below the hotel.

 GORNERGRAT HIKE DETAILS